kallsyms/gasp/README.md

 - **High Performance**: Written in Rust with Python bindings for optimal speed
 - **Developer Friendly**: Clear error messages and intuitive schema syntax
 - **LLM-Optimized**: Specifically designed to work with the quirks and inconsistencies of LLM outputs

+## Anti-Features
+- **Non existant syntax error messages** - I will get around to this soon but right now this is just as likely to segfault or die in rust with a cryptic error message as it is to tell you what you're doing is wrong.

+## Caveats
+- **Output parsing is assumed to be sequential** - That is we assume output happens in the same order as the template variable binding so like if binding1 doesn't correspond to output1 things will be wacky.

 ## Installation